I'm often asked whether peaceful parenting ideas can work in a classroom. As Erin so eloquently testifies, the answer is YES!

 But this goes deeper, to our way of being and relating.
 When we maintain our own well-being at a high level, we radiate that positivity to everyone around us.
 Children respond to that positivity like plants to sunshine.

 2. Children respond to Connection.

 Children are designed to orient themselves around their parents.
 When kids come to school, they look for an adult to follow.
 To be the adult that the children in your class want to follow, connect warmly to each child every morning when they walk into your classroom.
 This is essential to re-connect with each child so they orient themselves around you and are open to your influence.
+When a child is distracted or not paying attention in the classroom, walk over, smile as you continue speaking to the class, and put a gentle hand on the child's shoulder to regain connection.
 When a child gets dysregulated, always start by re-connecting with them, to restore safety to the situation.
 Sometimes, that's all a child needs to pull themselves together.